 And run the code.
 The output is FALSE as Expression1 has a string value.

-3. VBA IsEmpty to Check a Cell on Worksheet
+3. Applying the VBA IsEmpty Function to Check a Cell on the Worksheet

 However, we’ll find out such output for the B6 cell.